shu69bham/dotnet-interview-preparation/README.md

 ### `CLR(Common Language Runtime)` -

-Responsible for loading and running .NET application, garabage collection, execution and maintaining parallel threads, etc

-Linking of different dlls is also done by CLR as and when needed while program execution.
+Responsible for loading and running .NET application, garabage collection, execution and maintaining parallel threads, etc. Linking of different dlls is also done by CLR as and when needed while program execution.

 ### `ADO.NET` -